 Happy Home Paradise is an expansion for Animal Crossing New Horizons that brings in the gameplay of the Happy Home designer spin-off.
-New Horizons itself is one of the best titles on Switch with some simulator aspects.
+New Horizons is a super casual title with some simulator aspects.
 However, the expansion really makes it one of the best picks for Nintendo Switch simulator games.

 The expansion puts you in charge of designing holiday homes for the game’s various villagers.
 A lot of Animal Crossing fans enjoy the parts of the game that are based around creativity.